Skip to content

 Planning to Visit Shetland?
 Here’s All You Need to Know

+Shetland is an amazing place to visit.
 It is very different from the rest of Scotland.
-In fact, every time I take a group there I introduce them to Shetland which is ‘not like Scotland’.
+In fact, every time I take a group there, I welcome them to Shetland which I describe as “not like Scotland.”

 Planning to Visit Shetland?

-Is Shetland worth visiting?
+Is Shetland Worth Visiting?

 Visit Shetland

-There are direct flights to Shetland from;
+There are direct flights to Shetland from the following cities:

 • Aberdeen